LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 |-t |  Allocate a pseudo-TTY for this container |
 |-p | Publish a container's port(s) to the host |

- It sets a name of the container to "providerA" by using the --name option so this name can be used by other Docker commands to control the container, such as stop, restart, or remove.
-It uses -t option to attach the terminal in order to see the output when running the provider example and uses -p option to publish the TCP 14002 port used by the container to TCP 14002 port on the host machine.
+ It sets a name of the container to "providerA" by using the --name option.
+It uses the -t option to attach the terminal in order to see the output when running the provider example and uses the -p option to publish the TCP 14002 port used by the container to TCP 14002 port on the host machine.
 Therefore, the consumer application can connect to this port on the host machine to consumer the data from the container.

- Then, use the following command to run the consumer container on host B.
+ Then, use the following command to launch the consumer container on host B.

  ```
  $ sudo docker run -t --name consumerB elektron-sdk ./consumer -h <host_A_IP> -p 14002 -s DIRECT_FEED -mp TEST